 Pablo Sabate Site

 St. Augustine’s colonial downtown district exists as the most enduring location of European origin in the United States, having been settled since 1572.
 A diverse array of archaeological resources, the result of 438 years of concentrated human occupation, reflects the community’s multicultural heritage.
 This report presents preliminary information from the Archaeology Division’s investigations at the Pablo Sabate Site in 2009.
 It illustrates the complexity of archaeological deposits derived from continuous redevelopment.
 This project yielded an assortment of archaeological features and items dating from the late 1600s to the early 1900s, with some deposits reflecting the City’s more colorful past.
+(Pictured left: A map illustrating test unit locations and temporal occupation of the site)

 Field procedures involved excavating both systematic and judgmental shovels pits, some of which were later expanded into test units.
 The Archaeology Division examined approximately 4% of the lot.
 Ceramics provided date ranges for exposed features.
 Excavations resulted in documenting remnants to four colonial-era structures; demolition of the last colonial structure occurred sometime after the Civil War.